General counsel: The General Counsel Forum

 The Forum is an association of 700 general counsel and senior managing counsel.
 The non-profit organization was founded in the fall of 1998 as the Dallas-Fort Worth General Counsel's Management Practices Forum (“DFWGCMPF”).
 The association is a partnership between in-house members and outside counsel, known as underwriters.
 Members are general counsel and managing counsel of corporations, non-profit organizations and government agencies.
 The mission of the Forum is to improve the professional lives of general counsel and managing counsel through meaningful opportunities for peer-to-peer interaction and knowledge exchange, mentoring through professional development in legal best practices, ethics, governance, and compliance.
 In November 2000, the DFWGCMPF changed its name to The Texas General Counsel Forum, also known as The Forum, and in the following year the Houston Chapter was formed, and then the Austin-San Antonio Chapter was founded.
 In July 2005, the Forum hired a chief executive officer with the mandate to improve the efficiency and effectiveness of the organization, expand membership, and launch the organization nationally.
 In November 2009, the board of directors approved expanding the Forum nationally, and dropped the reference to Texas, becoming simply The General Counsel Forum.
 In the fall of 2012, the General Counsel Forum founded the Chicago Chapter.

+Salary

+In the United States, lawyers working directly on the payroll of governments, nonprofits, and in-house lawyers working for corporations all usually earn a regular annual salary.
+The salaries vary depending on specific job positions, employment environment, lawyer expertise, among other factors.
+As of 2024, the median salary for in-house lawyers was $274,000.
+That year saw a 4.4% surge in salary with cash bonuses paid at 95% of targets met, according to an annual survey of in-house lawyer compensation.
+This surge outpaced American inflation for that year, which was at 4.1%.
+As of 2026, the average base salary of in-house counsel was $173,515, roughly translating into an hourly rate of $83 per hour.
+On average, an entry-level in-house counsel lawyer with 1-3 years of experience earns an average of $119,681, while senior-level in-house counsel with over 8 years of experience earn an average salary of $198,949.
+Average bonuses are estimated to be $11,452 per year.